Want to know an overlooked truth about SEO for small businesses in Perth?

 - Set up and receive alerts about errors Google had trying to crawl your website

 If you want to find out why your website is suddenly not performing very well and fix the problem, you need Google Search Console.
-It is also free and easy to use, and it is an absolutely necessary resource for all small businesses.
+It is also free and easy to use, and it is a necessary resource for all small businesses.

 The plugins can help you with managing all the basic SEO tasks, including: